annettewairimu/Data-Analytics-Portfolio/01_reasoning-through-data/README.md

 ## Overview

 This project demonstrates analytical reasoning using real-world datasets in Microsoft Excel.
 It explores:

 Freelance jobs: skill demand across experience levels

 Housing market: property pricing trends, feature impact, and market patterns

-The goal: derive actionable insights from semi-structured data through cleaning, transformation, and analysis.
+The goal is to derive actionable insights from semi-structured data through transformation and analysis.

 ### Datasets

+Data Collected Manually From Job Listing and House Listing Sites.

 **Freelance Jobs**

 Listings: 41